So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 However, since the average budget laptop typically only lasts about 3 years, that may not be a bad idea.

-Whether upgrading your desktop PC’s processor or just flat out buying a new laptop, sticking with an 8th gen Intel i7 is a surefire way to get great speed now and future-proof against updates.
+Whether upgrading your desktop PC’s processor or just flat out buying a new laptop, going with one of the later-generation Intel iX core CPUs is a surefire way to get great speed now and future-proof against updates.

 5. Upgrade Your Graphics Processing Unit (GPU)